 - Ensure that the Postgres server contains an installation of the sslutils extension.
-For more information, see Section 3.1.3.1.1. - Create a service script (on Linux) or register the server with the Windows service manager.
-For more information, see Section 3.1.3.1.2.
+For more information, see Installing the sslutils Extension section. - Create a service script (on Linux) or register the server with the Windows service manager.
+For more information, see Creating a Service Script or Registering the Service section.